tfeb/tfeb-lisp-hax/README.md

 ### The interface
 The interface is fairly large, as there are a reasonable number of options, some of which can be controlled in various ways.

 **`trace-macroexpand`** turns macroexpansion tracing on or off, globally.
 It has a single optional argument: if it is true (the default) it turns it on, if it is false it turns it off.
 It returns the previous state.
+Compiling or loading `trace-macroexpand` will unilaterally force macroexpansion tracing off, to avoid problems with tracing happening as the code which does the tracing is being redefined.

 **`macroexpand-traced-p`** tells you if macroexpansion is off or on.
+Again, the initial state is always off.

 **`call/macroexpand-tracing`** calls a function with macroexpansion tracing on or off.
 It's useful, for instance, for seeing what happens when you compile a file.
 Its argument is a function of no arguments to call, and an optional second argument controls whether macroexpansion is on (the default) or off during the dynamic extent of the call.